AmitLevinson/miscal-humour-graphs/README.md

 ## What's this nonsense?

 I'm not sure what's this is, something like a collection humorist graphs I make and have no home (i.e., a relevant repository).

----
+Enjoy!

 ### [After The Jewish holidays](/after-the-holidays)